SteitzTo/node-red-kino/README.md

 It would also be compulsory if you could do everything in one swing and the Alexa.
 So I dealt with my Raspi, Node-Red and the additional modules and this control came out.

-Also the Denon implementaion of Alexa is not so good and i want more control of the receiver with my voice.
-Volume up and down, changing input channels aso.

 ## Dependencies: